In this Bar Rescue episode, Jon Taffer visits G.I Jodi’s in Littleton, Colorado.

 Tiffany and Mia go into the bar to distract Jodi while Jon talks to Travis in his SUV out the back.

-Jodi tells the ladies Travis is the manager and lists his responsibilities but Travis tells Jon he is not a manager.
+Jodi tells them that Travis is the manager and lists his responsibilities.

 They both say they have issues in communicating and working together.

-Travis saying she is not doing a good job running the bar.
+Travis says she is not doing a good job at running the bar.

-Jon tells Travis he needs to call her out and they both enter the bar to confront her.
+Jon tells Travis he needs to call her out and they both enter the bar to speak with her.

-They all get into a round table and Travis tells Jodi how her attitude is killing the place.
+They sit at a round table and Travis tells Jodi how her attitude is killing the place.

 They look like they are reconciling but Tiffany is not convinced.

-The workload is on Jodi and Jon tells Travis he needs to step up.
+The workload is all on Jodi and Jon tells Travis he needs to step up.

 It is quickly highlighted that Jodi sees Travis as the manager.